percona/proxysql-admin-tool-doc/docs/proxysql-admin-tool-v2-config.md

 Implemented in ProxySQL 2.3.2-1, the psqladm-scheduler tool configures Percona XtraDB cluster nodes into ProxySQL.

+!!! note

-**NOTE**: The Percona Scheduler Admin tool has different options than the proxysql-admin tool.
+    The Percona Scheduler Admin tool has different options than the proxysql-admin tool.
 Do not use the options from one tool in the other tool.
 Mixing the options may cause unintended results.

 Command line options override configuration file options.